-The Device Setup app completes a few different tasks to get you up and running with Oculus for Business:
+The Device Setup app completes several tasks to get you up and running with Oculus for Business:

 It ties the serial numbers on each headset to your account so that they're ready to set up in Device Manager.

 It starts the warranty coverage period for each headset.

-It marks the serial number as belonging to an enterprise headset, and adds the operating system and features for Oculus for Business rather than the consumer version.
+It marks the serial number as belonging to an enterprise headset, and adds the operating system and features for Oculus for Business.

 It updates the settings and policies for Device Manager.

-It matches the serial number to the one in Device Manager and updates the status of the headset from Unconfigured to Active.
+It matches the serial number in Device Manager and updates the status of the headset from Unconfigured to Active.

 To download and log into the Device Setup app:

 Log in to Device Manager with your Workplace username or business email associated with the account.

-From Device Manager, click Device Fleet > click Unconfigured Devices.
+From Device Manager, click Device Fleet, then click Unconfigured Devices.

-Click Get Setup App > Click Add recipient next to your name.
+Click Get Setup App, then click Add recipient next to your name.
 You can also send the download link to other teammates.

 From an Android mobile phone, click Download Device Setup App in the email sent to you.